 Arms control a top issue at Russia-US talks Tuesday in Sochi

-MOSCOW (AP) — U.S. Secretary of State Mike Pompeo’s first trip to Russia is scheduled to start Tuesday in the Black Sea coastal city of Sochi, where he and Russian Foreign Minister Sergey Lavrov are sitting down for talks and then having a joint meeting with President Vladimir Putin.
+MOSCOW (AP) — U.S. Secretary of State Mike Pompeo’s first trip to Russia is scheduled to start Tuesday in Black Sea coastal city of Sochi, where he and Russian Foreign Minister are sitting down for talks and then having a joint meeting with President Vladimir Putin.
 A look at the top issues Pompeo and Lavrov are expected to discuss before briefing Putin:

 The state of arms control treaties between the United States and Russia is likely to feature prominently in the talks.